Embroidery Stabilizer

 • A tear-away stabilizer, easy to remove after embroidery

 For jersey and other stretch fabrics, a temporary stabilizer prevents elasticity from distorting the design.
-Favored by professionals and hobbyists alike, they make every embroidery simpler, faster, and more aesthetically successful.
+Appreciated by both professionals and hobbyists, they make every embroidery simpler, faster, and more aesthetically successful.

 Factors to consider: fabric, design, and sewing